 Handling Critical and Effort-Driven Tasks

-Working with Critical and Effort-Driven Tasks
+Understanding Critical and Effort-Driven Tasks

-is the task critical or effort-driven
+Check if a task is critical or effort-driven

-Getting Critical and Effort-Driven Tasks
+Example: Retrieving Critical and Effort-Driven Tasks

 1Project project = new Project("New Project.mpp");